 We’ve been asked to write a quick and helpful guide for finding a reliable locksmith in the UK

-Unfortunately, a large proportion of locksmiths are so desperate for work, they advertise anything to help them get it.
-As a highly reputable company, we’ve been asked by a collection of neighbourhood watch groups to write a short piece for them to publish about the lies and false claims that litter the locksmith industry’s advertising.
+Unfortunately, the majority of locksmiths are so desperate for work, they literally advertise anything to help them get it.
+As a reputable company, we’ve been asked by a collection of neighbourhood watch groups to write a short piece for them to publish about the lies and false claims that litter the locksmith industry’s advertising.